jethomas2020/SQL-Challenge-/README.md

 Data Analysis

-Once we have a complete database, we explored the following in our analysis:
+Once we have a complete database, we explored the following in our data analysis:

     1. List the following details of each employee: employee number, last name, first name, sex, and salary.